ten-protocol/guessing-game/README.md

 ### 2. Guessing game (version 2)
 The simplified number guessing game that is run and hosted by Obscuro Labs.
-Play at http://guessing.fun and see if you can break the game to guess the hidden number!.
+Play at http://guessing.fun and see if you can break the game to guess the hidden number!